England and Netherlands arrive in Qatar as Infantino calls for focus on football

-DOHA: England and the Netherlands will be the first World Cup heavyweights to arrive in Qatar on Tuesday as FIFA President Gianni Infantino again urged teams to focus on the football.
+DOHA: England and the Netherlands were set to become the first World Cup heavyweights to arrive in Qatar on Tuesday as FIFA president Gianni Infantino again urged teams to focus on the football.

-The pleas from football's world governing body have struggled to be heard in some countries as the countdown to Sunday's kick-off has intensified the focus on Qatar's treatment of migrant workers, women and the LGBTQ community.
+The pleas from football’s world governing body have fallen on deaf ears in some countries as the countdown to Sunday’s kick-off has intensified the focus on Qatar’s treatment of migrant workers, women and the LGBTQ community.

 FIFA launched its “Football Unites the World” campaign with a video featuring star players including Neymar, Karim Benzema and Edouard Mendy.